gaileyleseman/dwa-visualization/README.md

 # Visualization of the Dynamic Window Approach
-JetBrains assignment for the application at THERE Tech LAB.
+Interview assignment in the application process for the role of Robotics Engineer at JetBrains Techlab.
 Visualization of the Dynamic Window Approach path planning algorithm.

 ## Visualization